-- The outsourced development team combines the benefits of an in-house team while having one more advantage: finding talent from anywhere in the world, you have a much wider choice of professionals in comparison to in-house capabilities.
+- The outsourced team combines the benefits of an in-house team while having one more advantage: finding talent from anywhere in the world, you have a much wider choice of best mobile app developers in comparison to in-house capabilities.
 The rate differs on where the team is situated: in Eastern Europe, Asia, Latin America, or Africa.

 You can turn to the services of freelancers or a professional company.
 It all depends on your ambitions and budget.
 We advise you to contact professional app development companies where the entire team — project managers, developers, designers, and QA engineers — are working under one roof.
 You don’t have to look for each specialist separately and spend time acquainting them with the project.

 If you take examples like Mint or YNAB, the whole process of creating such applications takes at least 2000-2500 hours.
-Let’s take this approximate calculation, taking the Eastern Europe outsourced rate of 35$/hour:
+Let’s take this approximate calculation, taking the Eastern Europe outsourced rates:

 Application development (iOS): 780 hours x $35 = $27 300.